smu-tao-group/PASSerRank/README.md

 PASSerRank is a ranking model for allosteric site prediction.

 The scripts under `/src` can be used to prepare the training data.

+Want to use the prepared data and train your own model?
+[Download it here!](https://drive.google.com/drive/folders/1BB5yIBV6J0CB1dDbvoiHj_0-apPsjvVP?usp=share_link)